St Joseph’s Catholic Primary SchooL

 The content of Child Protection Conference or Review reports prepared by the school will follow the headings recommended by Children’s Services and will, wherever possible, be shared with the parents/carer in advance of the meeting.

-Child Protection records will be sent to receiving schools separately and under a confidential cover when pupils leave the school, ensuring secure transit and a confirmation of receipt will be obtained.
+Child Protection records will be sent to receiving schools separately from the main pupil file and under a confidential cover when pupils leave the school, ensuring secure transit and a confirmation of receipt will be obtained.

 If a pupil is withdrawn from the school having not reached the normal date of transfer; due to a family move or any other reason, all efforts will be made to identify any new address and the school to which they are being admitted and to ensure that their educational records are sent without delay to the child’s new school.
-If the parent/carer fails to provide this information, an urgent referral will be made to the Early Help Service either through the EHS Duty Officer or through the local team manager in order that they might make further enquiries.
+If the parent/carer fails to provide this information, an urgent referral will be made to the Family Early Help Service either through the Family EHS Duty Officer or through a Family EHS team manager in order that they might make further enquiries.
 If this school receives educational records concerning a child who is not registered with us, the records will be returned promptly to the sending school with a note, advising them to refer to their LA’s Children’s Services Department.
-A child’s name will only be removed from the School’s Admissions Register in accordance with the Pupil Registration Regulations or with the authorisation of the Local Team Manager in the Early Help Service.
+A child’s name will only be removed from the School’s Admissions Register in accordance with the Pupil Registration Regulations or with the authorisation of a Team Manager in the Family Early Help Service.

+We will upload CTFs of pupils who have left but their destination or next school is unknown or the child has moved abroad or transferred to a non-maintained school to a searchable area of the school2school website commonly referred to as the ‘Lost Pupil Database’.
+If a pupil arrives in our school and the previous school is unknown, we will search the database for any record of the child.
 The school will require documentary proof as to the identity of pupils presented for admission.
 If there is any doubt as to the identity of a pupil, advice will be sought from the local authority and other statutory agencies, as appropriate.
 We will maintain accurate and up to date records of those with Parental Responsibility and emergency contacts.
+We will hold more than one emergency contact number for each pupil or student to make contact with a responsible adult when a child missing education is also identified as a welfare and/or safeguarding concern.
 Pupils will only be released to the care of those with Parental Responsibility or someone acting with their written consent.

 SAFETY IN THE SCHOOL